ripienaar/free-for-dev/README.md

   * [Northflank](https://northflank.com) — Build and deploy microservices, jobs and managed databases with a powerful UI, API & CLI.
 Seamlessly scale containers from version control and external Docker registries.
 Free tier includes 2 services, 2 cron jobs and 1 database.
   * [Porter](https://getporter.dev/) - a fully-managed PaaS that lets teams automate DevOps.
 The free basic tier for porter cloud offers 1 cluster with up to 10 vCPU and 20 GB memory.
   * [YepCode](https://yepcode.io) - All-in-one platform to connect APIs and services in a serverless environment.
 It brings all the agility and benefits of NoCode tools, but with all the power of use programming languages.
 Free tier includes [1.000 yeps](https://yepcode.io/pricing/).
+  * [WayScript](https://www.wayscript.com)- WayScript is the leading Internal Developer Platform (IDP) for software devs to enable secure, flexible, and rapid development of internal and custom software.
+Quickly build tools, apps, APIs, dashboards, schedule cron tasks and more.
+Free tier available, no credit card required.

 **[⬆ back to top](#table-of-contents)**